Sepsis and Prevention: Vaccinations

 Infection prevention is the only way to prevent sepsis.
 Although not all infections are preventable, we can significantly reduce the risk through infection prevention measures such as regular hand washing and isolating ourselves if we are ill.
 Another important way to reduce the risk of contracting infections is by receiving vaccinations that target certain illnesses.
 These vaccines either kill or prevent microbes (germs) from reproducing, as with the chickenpox vaccine, or they minimize the impact of the illness, as do the vaccines for COVID-19.

-Vaccines are medications, immunizations, that stimulate your immune system into producing antibodies against specific germs.
+Vaccines are medications that stimulate your immune system into producing antibodies against specific germs.

-There are different types of immunizations that trick your body into thinking it was infected with this germ before.
+There are different types of vaccines, which trick your body into thinking it was infected with this germ before.

 The vaccines most people are familiar with are made with weakened or dead organisms of a particular virus.
-These organisms cannot make you ill, but they imitate the viral infection, causing your body to think it has developed the illness.
-Your immune system responds to the vaccination by producing t-lymphocytes (also called t-cells) and antibodies.
+These organisms can’t make you sick, but they imitate the viral infection, causing your body to think it’s developed the illness.
+Your immune system responds to the vaccine by producing t-lymphocytes (also called t-cells) and antibodies.
 The t-cells circulate in your blood system looking for abnormalities or infections.
 The t-cells then “recruit” the antibody-producing lymphocytes and plasma cells.

 Inactivated vaccines

 Inactivated vaccines are those made with dead germs.
-The most common ones using an inactivated microbe are for preventing:
+The most commonly given vaccines using an inactivated microbe are for preventing:

 • Hepatitis A